FAST AND FREE SHIPPING OVER $50

+Are sunglasses FSA eligible?
 Yes, we're talking about sunglasses on a site about FSAs.
-Just so there's no confusion, let's be clear from the outset -- regular, garden-variety, discount-store sunglasses are not FSA-eligible.
+Just so there's no confusion, let's be clear from the outset — regular, garden-variety, discount-store sunglasses are not FSA eligible.
 Even those $500 Aviators you got at the mall, with the 40-page instruction manual?
-Also not FSA-eligible.
+Also not FSA eligible.
 That is, unless those frames are fit with prescription lenses.

 But don't all sunglasses protect my eyes?

 On paper, it makes sense.
-Almost all brands tout UV protection so logically sunglasses should be FSA-eligible, right?
-But, even though companies promote the potential benefits of their products, they're not yet considered a qualified medical expense.
+Almost all brands tout UV protection so logically sunglasses should be FSA eligible, right?
+But, even though companies promote the potential benefits of their products, they're not considered a qualified medical expense because they are not used primarily for the treatment of a medical condition.

-In fact, as long as the lenses help correct vision, the sunglasses don't have to be prescribed (although you may want to check with you FSA administrator because each has different guidelines on what exactly they'll allow).
-Tinted reading glasses offer non-prescription vision correction -- even the mildest corrective aid -- meaning you can use tax-free funds to buy them.
+In fact, as long as the lenses help correct vision, the sunglasses don't have to be prescribed (although you may want to check with your FSA administrator because each has different guidelines on what exactly they'll allow).
+Tinted reading glasses offer non-prescription vision correction — even the mildest corrective aid — meaning you can use tax-free funds to buy them.

 Update your eye prescription